-In addition, supervisors should continue to provide opportunities for students to ask questions, engage in conversations, and improve their understanding of their role throughout their experience.
+In addition, supervisors should continue to provide opportunities for students to ask questions, engage in

 COMMUNICATION - Making it Meaningful

 Effective communication with students is reciprocal and holds a shared responsibility.
 Supervisors can provide effective communication with students by asking meaningful questions, providing powerful acknowledgments. and giving constructive feedback.